 Our guide informed us that this resort is a place where celebrities like to stay.
 Shoot, I would love to stay in this luxurious hotel while being surrounded by mountains too.
 If I ever get a chance to revisit Morocco, I will definitely reserve a room here.

-The 28 rooms are beautifully decorated individually in a unique decor.
-There are various types of rooms to choose from suites, family rooms, or a room with a mountain view.
+The 28 rooms are beautifully decorated individually with a unique decor.
+There are various types of rooms to choose from suites, family rooms, or rooms with a mountain view.

 It seems like this hotel is full of amenities too.
 They have a luxurious spa.
 There are several different massage treatments offered here.
 They have all of the amenities of a resort, including a gym, sauna, hot tub, plunge pool, etc.